New Clients Email:

 LinkedIn

-Yes, and unintended retained foreign objects happens more than you think.
-A sponge, surgical towel, swab, or gauze left in an abdominal cavity.
+Yes, and unintended retained foreign objects happen more than you think.
+A sponge, surgical towel, swab, or gauze is left in an abdominal cavity.
 A stint lodged in a urethra.
 Even drill bits and scissors have been left behind in surgical patients after surgery.
-According to one statewide study, there were 128 incidents of unintended retained surgical items (RSIs) between 2014 and 2015.
-See When your surgeon accidently leaves something inside of you, WASHINGTON POST (Sept.
-4, 2014).
+According to the Patient Safety Network, retained surgical items (RSI) occur in 1.3 per 10,000 surgeries.

 What is an Unintended Retained Surgical Object?

 Unintended retained foreign objects are items that doctors and hospital personnel negligently leave in their patients after surgery.
-“After surgery” is any time after completion of the skin closure at the surgical incision, even if the patient is still in the operating room under anesthesia.
+“After surgery” is any time after the skin closure at the surgical incision is completed, even if the patient is still in the operating room under anesthesia.

 Complications and Symptoms